-- 3.6.1 Aircraft have the right-of-way airside, unless there is an emergency vehicle displaying flashing red light or flashing red and flashing yellow lights.
-Before entering the manoeuvring area, the vehicle operator shall always visually check and ensure that aircraft are not approaching or departing. - 3.6.2 In order of priority, vehicle drivers will yield to: - An emergency vehicle responding to an emergency displaying flashing red light or flashing red and flashing yellow lights; - An aircraft taxiing, about to taxi or being pushed or towed; and - Other vehicles in accordance with the local air directives.
+- 3.6.1 In order of priority, vehicle drivers shall yield to: - An emergency vehicle responding to an emergency displaying flashing red light or flashing red and flashing yellow lights; - An aircraft taxiing, about to taxi or being pushed or towed; and - Other vehicles in accordance with local air directives. - 3.6.2 Aircraft have the right-of-way airside, unless there is an emergency vehicle displaying flashing red or yellow lights.